jacbreg/jacbreg.github.io/index.md

 <!--My field of research is Organizational Economics and Digitisation.-->
 <!--I work in the fileds of personnel economics, the economics of digitization, and behavioral economics.-->
-I work in the field of digitization and its intersection with human resources, organizatonal behavior, and organizational economics.
+I work in the field of digitization and its intersection with human resources, organizational behavior, and organizational economics.

 I study empirically incentive structures and information transmission both online and offline.